MicrosoftDocs/azure-docs/articles/azure-functions/functions-continuous-deployment.md

 You can also connect your function app to an external Git repository, but this requires a manual synchronization.
 For more information about deployment options, see [Deployment technologies in Azure Functions](functions-deployment-technologies.md).

 >[!NOTE]
 >Continuous deployment options covered in this article are specific to code-only deployments.
-For containerized function app deployments, see [Enable continuous deployment to Azure](functions-how-to-custom-container.md#enable-continuous-deployment-to-azure).
+For containerized function app deployments, see [Enable continuous deployment of containers to Azure](functions-how-to-custom-container.md#enable-continuous-deployment-to-azure).

 ## Requirements for continuous deployment